The competition between high-ends (II)

 For more information

-I listed below technical reviews of some transceivers that we discussed the performance above, including reviews that I wrote personally(°).
+I listed below technical reviews (in PDF) of some transceivers that we discussed the performance above, including reviews that I wrote personally(°).
 Unfortunately, other reviews are now available only to ARRL members, the League membership offering valuable benefits to new and experienced amateurs alike.

 - DX Prowess of HF receivers, QEX, Sept-Oct 2002